ilovepku/sean-lee-portfolio/src/pages/projects/100-biao.md

 madeFor: "Open Source"
 url: "//exp-shell-app-assets.s3.us-west-1.amazonaws.com/android/%40seanlee/biao-283e69c9e22a40079957c24db4d9f93c-signed.apk"
 code: "//github.com/Sean-Layla/biao"
-desc: "I'm the creator of the 'BIAO!: StoryMap', a free native mobile app to help people follow stories that highlight the locations of a series of events."
+desc: "Creator of 'BIAO!: StoryMap', a React Native mobile app to help people follow stories that highlight the locations of a series of events, built on Expo with TypeScript.
+Highlights: close integration of Google Maps SDK, GeoJSON data, modal and tab views; marker clustering to improve visibility and performance; drawer navigation; drak mode."
 highlights:
   [
-    "Universal native apps for Android and iOS built on the Expo platform with TypeScript and React Native", "Close integration of Google Maps Platform, GeoJSON geographic data format, modal and tab views, to produce interactive maps with timeline", "Map marker clustering to improve visibility and performance", "Drawer navigation",
+    "Universal native apps for Android and iOS built on the Expo platform with TypeScript and React Native", "Close integration of Google Maps SDK, GeoJSON geographic data format, modal and tab views, to produce interactive maps with timeline", "Map marker clustering to improve visibility and performance", "Drawer navigation",
   ]